karakun/karakun.github.io/_posts/2025-12-01-EncryptedFileChannel.md

 ---

-This article introduces EncryptedFileChannel, a drop-in replacement for Java’s FileChannel that transparently encrypts and decrypts data using Google Tink.
+This article introduces EncryptedFileChannel, an open source drop-in replacement for Java’s FileChannel that transparently encrypts and decrypts data using Google Tink.
 It demonstrates how to integrate strong, authenticated encryption into existing Java I/O code without refactoring application logic.
 A lightweight reminder for developers: **don’t roll your own crypto!**

 When working on a custom **Apache Lucene Store plugin**, we needed to write Lucene’s **index** and **transaction log (translog)** files in an encrypted form - without changing Lucene’s logic or APIs.
 Lucene’s I/O layer expects to interact with a plain `java.nio.channels.FileChannel`.
 So we built a **drop-in replacement**: [EncryptedFileChannel](https://github.com/karakun/encrypted-filechannel).